Tony Bennet considered Amy Winehouse to be the best singer he ever heard.

 And he’s heard Tony Bennet.

 And sure, some may disagree – but whatever your opinion, there’s no disputing the outsized cultural legacy she’s left, having released just two albums.
-And now, the Design Museum is going to add to it, with a show later this year celebrating her life.
+And now, the Design Museum is going to add to it, with a show celebrating her life.
 And we do mean celebrate – they’re all too aware of the negative attention that Amy’s lifestyle & struggles with substance abuse invariably draw, so they’re keen to champion the more inspiring side of her life.

 So what to expect?
 Well, they’re aiming to unravel the creative process behind her music, and lay it bare for you to see.
 You’ll see how she was impacted by artists like Dinah Washington, and movements like Motown & jazz, then see those influences written into her teenage notebooks, and sung in her early recordings.
 You’ll get to see original iconic outfits, handwritten lyrics, and never-before-exhibited personal items including her blue Daphne Fender Stratocaster guitar.
 It’ll be one of the most intimate portraits of the singer that’s been displayed.